ibm-cloud-docs/containers/kubernetes-service-cli.md

-Force an update of the Ingress ALB pods in the cluster to the latest version.
+Force an update of the pods for individual or all Ingress ALBs in the cluster to the latest or a specific version.
 {: shortdesc}

 If automatic updates for the Ingress ALB add-on are disabled and you want to update the add-on, you can force a one-time update of your ALB pods.
 When you choose to manually update the add-on, all ALB pods in the cluster are updated to the latest build.
 You cannot update an individual ALB or choose which build to update the add-on to.
 Automatic updates remain disabled.